saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 TestNG allows you to output report files to be used with other tools to send information when a test fails, however since you are using Sauce Labs for reporting, we won’t cover this in detail.

-Next you want to add in the fields `parallel="methods"` and `enabled="true"` to the `&lt;test>` tag so that you can run methods within the same test class in parallel.
+Next you want to add in the fields `parallel="methods"` and `enabled="true"` to the `<test>` tag so that you can run methods within the same test class in parallel.
 This is a bit redundant as we are only running one suite at first, but can come in handy later.

 ```